4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 State
 -----

-Sometimes it is useful to be able to remember the current 'state' of your Python application.
-Using the ``PersistentJSON`` class and an appropriate handler, key state parameters can be stored persistently at a remote location, and be available next time the application runs.
+Sometimes it is useful to remember the current 'state' of your Python application.
+Using the ``PersistentJSON`` class and an appropriate :ref:`handler<text_content_handlers>`, key state parameters can be stored persistently at a remote location, and be available next time the application runs.

 ``PersistentJSON`` behaves similar to dictionaries, and can keep track of state